Tutopiya Logo

 Key takeaways

-• n(A) is the number of elements in set A — not the sum of the numbers listed.
+• n(A) means the number of elements in set A — not the list itself.

 What is Set Notation in Cambridge IGCSE Maths?